Search API Connector Documentation

 Print

-The API Connector add-on for Google Sheets provides an option to include your request URL in your sheet each time your data refreshes.
-To access, click on the Output options button and check the Add request URL box.
+The API Connector add-on for Google Sheets provides an option to include request URLs and request bodies in your sheet each time your data refreshes.
+To access, click on the Output options button and check the relevant boxes.

 Contents